pantacor/pantahub-base/tmpl/mails/password_recovery.md

-# Your Pantahub password is almost reset
+# Your Pantacor Hub password is almost reset

 Hello {{.Nick}}!